Malcolm Brogdon NBA Preview vs. the Spurs

-Malcolm Brogdon's Portland Trail Blazers face the San Antonio Spurs at 10:00 PM ET on Thursday.
+The Portland Trail Blazers, Malcolm Brogdon included, hit the court versus the San Antonio Spurs on Friday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down the prop bets available for Brogdon, using stats and trends to make good predictions.
+In this article we will break down Brogdon's prop bets, using stats to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.